alexalvess/aurora-api-project/README.md

 **v1.2 --- 2020-06-30**
 * Implemented Notification Pattern
 * Implemented Domain Validations and Notifications
-* Implemented CQS
-* Using Clean Architecture
+* Using some concepts of Clean Architecture
 * Changed the framework validations to Flunt
 * Using mapper by extension methods